 Maintain your vehicle: Performing vehicle maintenance prior to driving, like changing your oil and properly inflating your tires, can also improve the efficiency of your vehicle by 8% or more.

 Flying?
 Avoid layovers and redeyes.
 Frequent takeoffs and landings use more fuel, and the pollution emitted on night flights has a more detrimental impact on the climate.

-If you’re traveling by air, pack lightly or just carry one bag on the plane.
-Any extra weight causes an airplane to lose efficiency and use more fuel to travel.
-You can also purchase inexpensive carbon offsets to help mitigate the impact of your air travel.
-Calculate your carbon footprint with the Carbon Calculator by Conservation International, and they’ll tell you how much it will cost to offset your travel!
+Offset what you can’t avoid.
+Inexpensive carbon offsets help mitigate the impact of your air or car travel.
+Calculate your carbon footprint with carbonfund.org, and they’ll tell you how much it will cost to offset your travel.

-And, it should go without saying, but...
 Don’t drink and drive.
-This may not seem like a tip that has anything to do with the environment, but it does!
 Share cabs with your friends, hire a party bus or nominate a designated driver to take a group to and from the festivities.
-By acting responsibly and encouraging your fellow travelers to do so, not only will you prevent accidents but you’ll lower your carbon impact by reducing the number of vehicles on the road.
+By acting responsibly, not only will you prevent accidents, but you’ll lower your carbon impact by reducing the number of vehicles on the road.

-Need carpooling resources?
 Want to find a ride share group near you?
-Try erideshare.com!
+Try erideshare.com or shareyourride.net.
 If you want to learn even more about getting there greener, EarthShare member Union of Concerned Scientists' Green Travel FAQ will help.

-If you have your own great ideas for keeping making holiday travel eco-friendly, we want to hear from you!
-Comment below or email us at email@example.com to share.
+If you have your own great ideas for keeping making holiday travel eco-friendly, comment below!